pavkam/codeceptjs-testmailapp-helper/README.md

 ### `haveInbox(email)`

 Re-creates an inbox from a given email address.
 The email address is expected to be using the same account namespace, a tag and the standard testmail.app domain.
-The function return an `inbox` object that you can use later in the other two functions.
+The function return an `inbox` object that you can use later in the other functions.

-This function is useful to send read emails for previously created accounts.
+This function is useful to when receiving emails for previously created accounts.

 Example: